bjankord/CSS-Coding-Standards/README.md

 ## Guidelines
+* Prefer one global stylesheet. ex. `style.css`
 * Avoid using IDs for styling.
-IDs can be used for anchor links and are great for JS hooks, though do not use them for styling.
-They add specifity to CSS that can be difficult work with.
+IDs are great for anchor links and JS hooks, but avoid using them as styling hooks.
+[Source](http://oli.jp/2011/ids/)
-* Include a link at the top in a comment to this document.
+* Include a link at the top of the stylesheet back to these coding standards.
-* If you are minifing your CSS, include a link at the top in a comment to view the unminified CSS. `style.max.css` [Source](http://daneden.me/2012/07/max-css-in-depth/)
+* If you are minifing your CSS, include a link at the top to view the unminified CSS. `style.max.css` [Source](http://daneden.me/2012/07/max-css-in-depth/)
+* Prefix all javascript-based selectors, (IDs, Classes) with `js-`.
+[Source](https://github.com/styleguide/javascript)
+* Never reference `js-` prefixed class names from CSS files. `js-` base classes are to be used exclusively in JS files.
+[Source](https://github.com/styleguide/css)
+* Use the `is-` prefix for state rules that are shared between CSS and JS.
+* Avoid qualifying class names with type selectors. `Prefer .nav {...} instead of ul.nav {...}`

 ## Formatting CSS

 * Prefer soft-tabs with 2 space indent.
 * Add a single space before the opening bracket `{` in rule sets.
-* Put each declaration on its own line. (multi-lined)
-* Use quotes when needed in selctors or values, prefer double quotes. `input[type="checkbox"]`
-* Prefer shorthand hex values for colors. `background-color: #fff;`
-* Use lowercase format for property and value names.
-* When using zero based values, leave the value unitless. `margin: 0;`
+* Separate selectors and declarations by new lines. (multi-lined)
 * Order your CSS rules alphabetically.
 * Put prefixed rules before the unprefixed rules.
 * Line up prefixed declarations so values are in line vertically.
 * Add a space between properties and values after the colon. `display: block`
 * Include a semi-colon after every declaration, including the last declaration.
+* Use quotes when needed in selctors or values, prefer double quotes. `input[type="checkbox"]`
+* Prefer shorthand hex values for colors. `background-color: #fff;`
+* Use lowercase format for property and value names.
+* When using zero based values, leave the value unitless. `margin: 0;`
+* Omit leading “0”s in values. `font-size: .8em;`
 * Place closing bracket of declaration block on its own line.
 * Add one blank line bewteen rule sets.